FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch8.md

 Figure 8.2 shows a class diagram of the solution.
 A Process must have a Descriptor to access a segment in the VAS.

-Figure 8.2: Class diagram for the VIRTUAL ADDRESS SPACE ACCESS CONTROL pattern
+<Figures figure="8-2">Class diagram for the VIRTUAL ADDRESS SPACE ACCESS CONTROL pattern</Figures>

 ### IMPLEMENTATION